I’ve read a LOT of tips for not crying while cutting onions.

 A 10-year-old with a Knife?

-Our Kids Cook Real Food eCourse has been a hit from the beginning, and with thousands of members we’re really picking up steam.
+Our online cooking classes in the Kids Cook Real Food eCourse have been a hit from the beginning, and with thousands of members we’re really picking up steam.

 Why is this Special for Kids?